labillgp/rProt/README.md

 * Perform basic cleaning, such as column names
 * Normalize rownames
 * Identify the experiment "structure", which is to say, the biosamples, phenotypes and repeats
-* Optionnaly exclude some columns
+* Optionally exclude some columns
 * Save the configuration in a single rds (R DataSet) file.

 ## Running the pipeline